 Her debut novel, Blood Kin, was shortlisted for the Dylan Thomas Award and selected for the U.S. National Book Foundation’s prestigious "5 Under 35" honours list.
 Her second book, Only the Animals, won the inaugural 2014 Readings New Australian Writing Award, the Steele Rudd Award for a short story collection in the Queensland Literary Awards, and was co-winner of the People's Choice Award for Fiction at the 2015 NSW Premier's Literary Awards.
 The book is on the VCE Literature Text selection (for high school students in Victoria).

 Ceridwen regularly contributes essays and articles to many publications, including newyorker.com, the Monthly, WIRED, Smithsonian Magazine, and Alexander.
 Her essays have been selected for The Best Australian Science Writing 2021, The Best Australian Science Writing 2020, The Best Australian Science Writing 2019, The Best American Science and Nature Writing 2018, and The Best Australian Essays 2015.
 She has a special interest in social justice and environmental ethics in outer space.
+Her essay "Mining the Moon" won the 2020 Australian Museum Eureka Award for Long-form Science Journalism; her article on moon dust won the 2020 UNSW Press Bragg Prize for Science Writing; and her essay about the impact of satellite mega-constellations on astronomy won the 2021 UNSW Press Bragg Prize for Science Writing.
+She recently collaborated with film director Rowena Potts to write and produce the short film Moonrise (2021), selected for Australian and international film festivals.
+Ceridwen is also part of the group who co-created The Declaration of the Rights of the Moon.